 * BoltOfDivineRetribution: Right on the comic.
 After it fell into the wet grass and shredded by Santa's Little Helper.

-* BrokenAesop: They apparently learned nothing in the end.
+* IgnoredEpiphany: They apparently learned nothing in the end.

--->'''Bart:''' We worked so hard, and now we end up with nothing because the three of us can't share.\\
+-->'''Bart:''' We worked so hard, and now it's all gone.
+We ended up with nothing because the three of us can't share.\\

 '''Milhouse:''' What's your point?\\

 '''Bart:''' Nothing.
 Just kinda ticks me off.

 * KarmaHoudini: The old woman, Mrs. Glick.
 She continuously pours iodine on the scratches Bart endures while working for her despite his pleas and painful screams.
 Then she pays him a paltry fifty cents for a week's worth of hazardous chores, and mistakes his attempt to call her out on her BS as him thanking her.